 The rest of Europe was weakened by the burden of inherited aristocrats and the often useless bureaucrats who’d replaced many of them.
 Outside of France, special interests paralyzed every step froward.
 Costs were driven up.
 The bridge that took ten minutes for a construction decision in France might take ten years in other countries.
-Civic projects of every kind became needlessly slow and expensive because more people were in a position to take bribes before they would issue the necessary permits.
+Civic projects of every kind became needlessly slow and expensive as more people positioned themselves to take bribes before they would issue the necessary permits.

 European aristocrats and bureaucrats didn’t care.
-They were so paralyzed with fear that their governments became even less responsve.
+They were transfixed with fear that their governments might be made better.
 “If Napoleon takes over, he will start cutting costs.
 We are overpaid and augmenting our salaries with bribes before we allow anything to be done.
 Under Napoleon, every useless one of us will lose our jobs.
 We have to stop Napoleon!”

-Every European living on privilege unified to destroy Napoleon before he replaced their corrupt structures with new people and systems at far lower costs.
+Every European official living on bribes unified to destroy Napoleon before he replaced their corrupt structures with new people and systems at far lower costs.
 Their nations sank into debt to pay for armies, navies, saboteurs, spies, and anti-Napoleon propaganda.

 Every special interest in Europe replied: “Stop that kind of talk!
 My income is more important than anything!”

 Can anything save us?
-The Church that Jesus began by saying “Thou art Peter, and on this rock, I build My Church and the gates of hell shall not prevail against it.” is the only thing that can deliver us from making the decisions that will drown us in the sea of freedom in which we now live.
+The Church that Jesus began by saying “Thou art Peter, and on this rock, I build My Church and the gates of hell shall not prevail against it.
+I give you the keys to The Kingdom of Heaven.” is the only thing that can deliver us from making the decisions that will drown us in the sea of freedom in which we now live.

-Two thousand years of history in less than a page.
+Two thousand years of history in a page.